 4.3: Identify AWS technical resources and AWS Support options

-AWS Support Plans (source)
+AWS Support Plans

-Manage and monitor environments for cost optimization:
+Tools to manage and monitor AWS environments for cost optimization:

 - Trusted Advisor